Overview of Osteopetrosis

-Symptoms can vary depending on the type of osteopetrosis.
+The severity of symptoms can vary depending on the type of osteopetrosis.
 They include:

-- Broken bones from weak, dense bones.
+- Bone fractures from brittle, dense bones.

 - Nasal congestion from narrowing sinus cavities.